-The size and location of the work area and what you need to cut help determine whether you need a gas or electric chainsaw.
+The size and location of the work area and what you need to cut help you decide whether you need a gas, corded electric or battery-operated cordless chainsaw.

 Gasoline-powered chainsaws combine power and mobility.
 They range from light-duty models to professional-grade saws that can fell large trees.
 A gasoline-powered chainsaw cranks with a pull-start and has a two-cycle engine that operates on a mixture of oil and gasoline.
 You mix the fuel yourself or purchase premixed fuel.

 Electric chainsaws are good for small jobs — trimming, pruning and light cutting — requiring less power.
 They're quieter than gasoline-powered saws, easier to start and require less maintenance.
-You'll find both cordless and corded varieties.
+You'll find both corded and cordless varieties.

 A pole saw is a small saw mounted on an extension pole.
 It increases your reach for pruning and removing small tree limbs.
 It's available in gasoline-powered, cordless and corded models.
-Some pole saws can convert to standard chainsaws, and pole saw attachments are available for some string trimmers.
+The handle of some models can be lengthened by attaching a solid extender piece while others models have telescopic poles, allowing the operator to choose the desired length for maximum versatility.
+Also, some pole saws can convert to standard chainsaws, and pole saw attachments are available for some string trimmers.

-One chainsaw design features an enclosure or set of jaws surrounding the cutting bar.
+Some chainsaw designs feature an enclosure or set of jaws surrounding the cutting bar.
 The enclosure offers additional protection from the chain.
 Teeth on the enclosure help grip the material you're cutting.
 Some models use a scissors-like action to clamp the material as you cut.
 These electric saws are good for pruning and light cutting.

 Before you shop for a chainsaw, consider the work you plan to do.
 The size and type of the wood you need to cut and your experience using a chainsaw are all factors in selecting the right saw.